1988 Canadian federal election: Open seats that changed hands

+New seats

 Results by province

 xx - less than 0.05% of the popular vote.

 Note: Parties that captured less than 1% of the vote in a province are not recorded.

 Election milestones

 Until the 2011 federal election, the 1988 election was the most successful in the New Democratic Party's history.
 The party dominated in British Columbia and Saskatchewan, won significant support in Ontario and elected its first (and, until the 2008 election, only) member from Alberta.
+This is the most recent election in which the New Democrats won the most seats in British Columbia and Saskatchewan.

 This was the second election contested by the Green Party, and it saw a more than 50 percent increase in its vote, but it remained a minor party.

 The election was the last for Canada's Social Credit Party.
 The party won no seats, and won an insignificant portion of the popular vote.
+The party attempted to fight the 1993 election, but lost its registration after being unable to field enough candidates.

 This was the first election for the newly founded Reform Party which for this vote only contested seats in Western Canada.
 The party at this stage was filled to a large extent with former Socreds along with some former PC supporters disaffected at the perceived lack of support from the Mulroney government for western interests.
 It was led by Preston Manning, who was himself a one time Socred candidate and the son of longtime Alberta Social Credit premier Ernest Manning.

-Reform won no seats and was not yet considered a major party at the national level.
+Reform won no seats and a negligible percentage of the vote.
 However, Deborah Grey would win the first seat for Reform, Beaver River in Alberta, in a by-election held four months later.
-Grey, who had finished a distant fourth running in the same riding in the general election, succeeded rookie Progressive Conservative MP John Dahmer.
-Dahmer was in office for only five days before dying of pancreatic cancer.
+Grey, who had finished a distant fourth running in the same riding in the general election, succeeded rookie Progressive Conservative MP John Dahmer, who died of pancreatic cancer before taking office.

 For the Progressive Conservatives, this was the last federal election they would ever win.
+A centre-right party would not win government until 2006, and a conservative party would not win over 40 percent of the vote until 2025.